 Acceptance of Inmate Funds in the Visiting Lobby

 Funds to be placed in an inmate's account are accepted in the Front Lobby of the Plymouth County Correctional Facility daily between 7am and 10pm.

 As of July 15, 2009 deposits will no longer be accepted by the visits officer.
 Funds must be deposited directly into the Access Secure Deposits kiosk.
 The kiosk accepts:

 Credit card and cash deposits are limited to $300.00 per day.

 Credit card deposits can also be made by phone or internet, service fees apply.

 Bank Certificate, registered and cashier money orders will still be accepted by mail only.
-All checks should be made payable to both the Plymouth County Correctional Facility and the inmate.
+All checks should be made payable to both the Plymouth County Correctional Facility and the inmate with their ID number.

 Acceptance of Inmate Personal/Court Clothing

 - An inmate's personal clothing may be exchanged on a one for one basis.